Widdou/FoodOrdering-ExpoRouter-Supabase/README.md

 - Supabase CRUDs
   -
   - Use React-Query to handle and fetch data from the backend `4:26:22`
+  - Propagate a React-Query update after changing data (Usage of queryKey & InvalidateQuery)
+  -
+  - Insert Orders at Checkout `5:23:27`
+  - Linking Order Items with an Order `5:32:46`
+  - Joining Data from Tables on a Request - Get the Products & Order items of and Order `5:43:33`
+  -

 - Real-Time Data
+  - Subscriptions
+  -

+- Storage with Supabase

 - Payment integration (Stripe)
+  - Setup
+  - Payment Intent Creation
+  -

+- EAS (Expo Application Services) `7:35:00`

 - Remote Push Notifications

 -------------------------------------------------------------------------------